uyar/postinst/README.md

 postinst natural-scrolling typecatcher
 ```

-If run without parameters, it will run all tasks.
+If run without parameters, it will run all tasks in interactive mode.

 The list of available task names can be printed using the `--help` option.
 The `-v` option will display the operations carried out by a task.